Steve (Minecraft): Super Smash Bros. Ultimate

 The announcement and introduction of Minecraft-themed downloadable content (DLC) for Super Smash Bros.
 Ultimate, which is primarily represented by Steve, was received positively from critics and players.
 Some commentators suggested that much of the excitement was due to the character's unprecedented inclusion into Ultimate; after the reveal, social media website Twitter struggled with posts generated in response.
 Ultimates director Masahiro Sakurai tweeted "Perhaps Twitter has fallen ...?" once Twitter's services came back online.
 Patricia Hernandez of Polygon and Nadia Fox of US Gamer noticed a suggestive animation featured at the character's win screen, which generated more publicity surrounding the character's imminent debut in Ultimate.

 In his review of the Steve DLC for Ultimate, Mitchell Saltzman of IGN described Steve as one of the most complex fighters ever introduced in the game in terms of gameplay mechanics and highlighted the ways developers incorporated the resource collection and item crafting mechanics of Minecraft into Steve's moveset.
 Kotaku staff were divided over the iteration of Steve in Ultimate.
 Ian Walker considered Steve as one of the most exciting characters to play in Ultimate after observing an event where a player used Steve's construction capabilities.
 Ari Notis took a less favorable view and called him the strangest character he had ever played, describing the visual and gameplay dissonances he observed from the implementation of Steve in Ultimate.

 Since Steve's addition, the character has been regarded as overpowered within the game's competitive community, who have cited Steve's unorthodox playstyle and rapid rise in high placements at competitions.
 In February 2023, a tier list created by several professional Ultimate players considered Steve the best character in the game.
 Players began advocating for Steve to be banned from tournaments, fearing the character's dominance could negatively affect viewership similarly to the influence Bayonetta had on Super Smash Bros. for Wii U. Some opposed the ban, stating that effective counterplay had yet to be developed.
-As more players selected the character and had raised their win rates increased, calls for a ban intensified.
+As more players selected the character and their win rates increased, calls for a ban intensified.
 By March 2023, Steve was banned in several tournaments due to the discovery of a new technique that removes the consequences from opponent attacks, effectively allowing Steve to immediately retaliate.
-This method is known as the "Phantom MLG."
+This method is known as the "Phantom MLG".